Kamaleshvelmurugan/Search-Algorithm/README.md

 iii)	# Find the element in a list using Binary Search (recursive Method).
 ```
 Program to find the element in a list using Binary Search (recursive Method).
-Developed by: Kothai K
+Developed by: Kamalesh V
-RegisterNumber: 22006043
+RegisterNumber: 212222240042
 '''
 def BinarySearch(arr,k,low,high):
     if low <= high: